/Blog/Start your business/Low-Risk Business Ideas That Bring Steady Work

 • Ongoing maintenance: Handling the "small fixes" for body corporates or office parks.

 What makes this kind of work feel lower risk isn’t just the work itself, it’s the fact that people depend on it.
-Once you’re the person who keeps the lights on or the space running, you stop being a “nice to have” and start becoming part of the operational budget.
+When people rely on you to keep a space running, the work becomes easier to plan because it sits inside their normal monthly needs.

 2. Route-based services that turn effort into a routine